-The event will include author talks and book illustration workshops, as well as a wide range of stalls, activities and exhibitions.
-Visitors will be able to walk through different fictional worlds as they explore the site, each one containing striking decorations, workshops, stalls, performances and activities themed on novels and authors.
-These will include the worlds of C.S.
-Lewis, J.R.R.
-Tolkien, Lewis Carroll, J.K.
-Rowling, Philip Pullman and others.
-A number of museums will be bringing artefacts, and running stalls and activities.
+The event will include expert talks as well as a wide range of stalls, activities and exhibitions.
+Visitors will be able to follow an exciting new model Dragonfly Trail as they explore the site, with each discovery zone containing striking decorations, workshops, stalls, performances and activities themed on different aspects of museum learning.

-The stalls, activities and exhibitions run from 3 until 6pm.
+The stalls, activities and exhibitions run from 3.30 until 6pm.
 It is free and caters for all ages.
-School groups are warmly welcome.
+Primary and secondary school groups are warmly welcome.

-The following author talks will also take place throughout the afternoon and evening:
+The following talks will also take place throughout the afternoon and evening:

 3.30 - 4pm - Professor Richard Fortey, Natural Historian and Palaeontologist

 4.15 - 4.45pm - Professor Helen King, 'Ancient Greek Magic and Medicine'

 5.15 - 5.45pm - Peter Randall-Page, Artist and Sculptor, Royal Academician

 6 - 6.45pm - Will Gompertz, BBC Chief Arts Correspondent